corndeladmin/tech-docs/src/sql/index.md

 ## What is SQL?

-SQL, at its heart, is a powerful language designed for managing and manipulating relational databases.
+SQL is a powerful language designed for managing and manipulating relational databases.
 From its inception in the early 1970s at IBM, SQL has evolved into a standard that underpins the vast majority of today's database systems, including MySQL, PostgreSQL, SQL Server, and Oracle.
 It enables you to extract, analyse, and process data, turning raw figures into actionable insights.

 ## Tables